Coupons don’t just save you money, they can also make you money!

 The best place to find high-value coupons is in that famous Coupon Saving book by entertainment.com.
 You pay about 20 bucks, but you get coupons worth thousands of dollars.

-Regardless of the doomsaying on the starting of the demise of newspapers, they remain the primary target to search for coupon inserts.
+Regardless of the doomsaying about the demise of newspapers, they remain the primary target to search for coupon inserts.
 Even discounting your actual need for specific coupons, you should have some to spare.

 There are tons of magazines that have manufacturer coupons.
 Take a look at Woman’s Day, Red Book, Family Circle and Good Housekeeping.